Huythanh0x/linked-blog-starter-md/Programming/Under the Radar/Require IOS 26.md

 - **A "Crazy" but Effective Solution:** David proposes a unique strategy: creating a parallel, <mark style="background: #D2B3FFA6;">duplicated version of the app's view hierarchy</mark>.
 This allows developers to build a "pure" iOS 26 experience without breaking compatibility for users on iOS 18, as the app essentially runs two different versions of the UI based on the user's operating system.

 - **Sponsorship:** The episode is sponsored by Sentry, an error monitoring and tracing platform, which is presented as a tool to help developers spend less time on debugging and more on building features.
+### Insights

+- **Adoption Timelines:** David provides an insightful timeline for new iOS adoption.
+He notes that the broad, automatic update rollout typically doesn't happen until late November, coinciding with the period after new iPhones have launched and initial bugs are fixed.
+By December, a significant majority (around 70% for Widgetsmith) of new downloads come from the latest OS.

+- **The "All or Nothing" Nature of Support:** The hosts point out that the <mark style="background: #FFB86CA6;">effort to support one older version (N-1) is often nearly the same as supporting multiple older versions (N-2, N-3). </mark>This suggests that developers either go all-in on the new OS or maintain broader backward compatibility.

+- **Impact on Design:** Marco raises the concern that maintaining backward compatibility might subconsciously hold back a developer from doing a more aggressive and "pure" redesign for the new OS.

+- **Benefits of a Day One Release:** Releasing an updated app on the first day of a new iOS launch can lead to press and attention from Apple.
+However, it also means competing with many other apps for that attention and launching to the smallest possible audience of early adopters.